edgexfoundry/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 ## Configuration Properties

-Please refer to the general [Configuration documentation](../configuration/Ch-Configuration.md#configuration-properties) for configuration properties common to all services.
+Please refer to the general [Common Configuration documentation](../configuration/CommonConfiguration.md) for configuration properties common to all services.

 === "Device"
     |Property|Default Value|Description|